 - The Company’s registered office is in Kongsberg (Norway).

 - The object of Kongsberg Gruppen ASA is to engage in technological and industrial activities in the maritime, defence and related areas.
 The Company may participate in and own other companies.

-- The Board shall have five to eight members (Directors).
-Up to five Directors and up to two Deputy Directors shall be elected at the Annual General Meeting.
-According to regulations laid down pursuant to the provisions of the Norwegian Companies Act regarding employee representation on the Board in public limited companies, three Directors and their Deputies shall be elected directly by and from among the employees.
+- The Board shall have from five to eight members (Directors).
+Up to five Directors and up to two Deputy Directors shall be elected by the Annual General Meeting.
+According to regulations laid down pursuant to the provisions of the Norwegian Companies Act regarding employee representation on the Board of Directors in public limited companies, three Directors and their Deputies shall be elected directly by and from among the employees.